renpy/renpy/sphinx/source/displayables.rst

   passed to :func:`Solid`.
 * An image name.
 Any other string is interpreted as a reference to an image defined with the image statement.
+* A list.
+If a list is provided, each item is expanded as described below, and checked to see if it matches a filename or image name.
+  If so, expansion stops and the matched thing is then processed as described above.

 Strings may have one or more square-bracket substitutions in them, such as "eileen [mood]" or "eileen_[outfit]_[mood].png".
 When such a